2018 Orlando City SC season: June

 The losing streak continued into the month of June, as Orlando City fell 3–0 to New York City FC.
 With Dom Dwyer out due to injury, the Lions have found it difficult to score in their last four matches.
 The club was able to turn things around in their first match of the 2018 U.S. Open Cup when they defeated NPSL side Miami United FC 3–0 with goals from PC, Stefano Pinho, and Dillon Powers.
 However, the club's MLS losing streak stretched to five games after the Lions were reduced to 10 men and were outscored 5–2 in Vancouver.
 The 12-day road trip came to an end in Montreal, where Orlando City suffered its third consecutive three-goal margin defeat.
 Two days later, the club announced that it had parted ways with head coach Jason Kreis and that assistant coach Bobby Murphy would assume the role of interim coach.
-Under Bobby's leadership, and changing to a three-back formation that showed much-improved stability in the defense, the Lions were able to eke out a 1-1 win on PKs (4-2), against D.C.
+Under Bobby's leadership, and changing to a three-back formation that showed much-improved stability in the defense, the Lions were able to eke out a 1–1 win on PKs (4–2), against D.C.
 United in the Round of 16 in the U.S. Open Cup on June 20.
-Orlando played their first MLS match following Kreis' departure on June 23, 2018 when they faced Montreal for the second consecutive game.
-Murphy continued with the three-back formation he had used in the Open Cup four days earlier but Orlando fell to a 2-0 defeat, only registering one shot on target on the way to their seventh consecutive league defeat, a performance Bobby and several of the players apologized for post-game.
+Orlando played their first MLS match following Kreis' departure on June 23, 2018, when they faced Montreal for the second consecutive game.
+Murphy continued with the three-back formation he had used in the Open Cup four days earlier but Orlando fell to a 2–0 defeat, only registering one shot on target on the way to their seventh consecutive league defeat, a performance Bobby and several of the players apologized for post-game.

 On June 29, the club announced that Louisville City FC manager and former Orlando City player-coach James O'Connor would take over as the Lion's new head coach.
 The day after, Murphy took control of his final game as interim manager prior to O'Connor filling the position permanently.
-The result was a 4–0 defeat away to Atlanta United.
+The result was a 4–0 defeat away to Atlanta United FC.